mrdwab/SOfun/README.md

 1. [`Factor`](/R/Factor.R): Enhanced version of `factor()` that allows duplicated `levels` to be used more directly.
 1. [`findFirst`](/R/findFirst.R): Finds the position of the n<sup>th</sup> non-sequential specified value in a vector.
 1. [`ftable2df`](/R/ftable2df.R): Converts the output of `ftable()` to a `data.frame`.
-1. [`fwf2csv`](/R/fwf2csv.R): Uses AWK to convert a fixed-width file to a CSV based on stacks of whitespace.
+1. [`fwf2csv`](/R/fwf2csv.R): Uses awk to convert a fixed-width file to a CSV based on stacks of whitespace.
 1. [`getMyRows`](/R/getMyRows.R): Extracts a range of rows from a `data.frame`.
 1. [`GroupedMedian`](/R/GroupedMedian.R): Calculates the median of grouped data.
 1. [`helpExtract`](/R/helpExtract.R): Extracts portions of R help files for use in Sweave or R-markdown documents.